gavinklfong/servlet-spring-forex-trade/README.md

 Maven pom.xml was generated on Spring Initializr with the following dependent libraries:

-- **Spring WebFlux** - Web Framework supports non-block operations
+- **Spring Web** - Web Framework of blocking operations
 - **Spring Data JPA** - Persistent data access
 - **Spring Validation** - Validation definition using annotations
 - **H2 Database** - In-memory database for testing

 ### External Service

-To retrieve the latest currency exchange rate, service consume external API [ https://api.exchangeratesapi.io]
+This application depends on external service for the retrieval of the latest currency exchange rate.

+The service is provided by a mock server, so you need firstly to install json server on your machine

+`npm install -g json-server`

 ## Build & Run